 Senate Bill 192 would have repealed the 30% requirement and replaced it with a requirement that the lottery deliver at least $38 million a year to students.
 In 2016, the bill to repeal the 30% minimum proposed replacing it with a requirement that the lottery deliver at least $41 million to the scholarship fund.
 Thankfully, Think New Mexico again collaborated with other stakeholders to defeat Senate Bill 180 – and thanks to the 30% requirement, students received $46 million in 2016, $5 million more than they would have if that bill had passed.

-House Bill 250, sponsored by Representative Jason Harper (R-Rio Rancho) and Representative Javier Martínez (D-Albuquerque), would send unclaimed prize dollars (which average $2-3 million a year) to the scholarship fund rather than putting them back in the prize pool.
-It would also align the interests of the lottery’s managers with the interests of students by requiring that that any bonuses paid to the lottery CEO and outside vendors be calculated based on increases in dollars to scholarships, rather than just total dollars bet on the lottery, as they are currently calculated.
-Finally, the bill would ban the lottery from expanding into highly addictive video lottery gaming, “play at the pump” ticket sales at gas pumps, or ticket sales at ATMs.
+House Bill 250, sponsored by Representative Jason Harper (R-Rio Rancho) and Representative Javier Martínez (D-Albuquerque), would have sent unclaimed prize dollars (which average $2-3 million a year) to the scholarship fund rather than putting them back in the prize pool.
+It would also have aligned the interests of the lottery’s managers with the interests of students by requiring that any bonuses paid to the lottery CEO and outside vendors be calculated based on increases in dollars to scholarships (instead of the unrelated factors currently used to calculate bonuses).
+Finally, the bill would have prohibited the lottery from expanding into video lottery gaming, “play at the pump” ticket sales at gas pumps, or ticket sales at ATMs.

 House Bill 250 passed two House committees unanimously, passed the House with only a single dissenting vote, and passed the Senate Judiciary Committee unanimously.
 Unfortunately, it was never brought up for a hearing in the Senate Finance Committee.